 Set up Online Tracking

-It might look long when scrolling through the steps, but that's only because we've tried to outline each step to make it simpler to follow and prevent any confusion.
-As long as you follow the steps one-by-one, it should be fairly simple!
+It might look long when scrolling through the steps, as we've tried to be detailed enough to prevent any confusion or mistakes.
+As long as you follow the steps one-by-one, it should be fairly simple.

-Costs: Using online tracking uses data on your SIM plan, which with GiffGaff is 10p per megabyte, so shouldn't cost more than about 50p per month to use.
+Costs: Using online tracking uses data on your SIM, which with GiffGaff is 10p per megabyte, so shouldn't cost more than about 50p per month to use (the data uploads are tiny).
+If you're using the £6 per month Goodybag, then you'll have more than enough inclusive data.
 If you're with another network, you'll have to research your data costs.

-Help & Troubleshooting: The tracking platform itself is free to use, but please be aware it's provided by a third-party.
-If you get stuck at all, just let us know the issue you're having (or any feedback) and we can help out.
+If you get stuck at all, just let us know below and we can help out.

-1. Visit GPS Trace (gps-trace.com) (clicking will open in a new tab) and click on "SIGN UP".
+1. Visit Ruhavik (ruhavik.com) (clicking will open in a new tab) and click on "SIGN UP".

 You will also need to activate your account by clicking on the link in the email that will be sent to you.
 If you don't receive it, check your junk folder.